danielverh/VmProgrammingLanguage/docs/Language Design.md

 The designing the language is both exciting and creative.
 Basically, you can decide everything about the language yourself.
 You can follow along with my decisions, but you can also deviate here and there.
 I called my language 'DashScript'.
 Let's begin!

+## Style

+The syntax and style will be quite similar to JavaScript and C (based languages).
+This initially means I've chosen the following syntax and style rules: Brackets for defining code [code blocks](#code%20blocks), camelCase & PascalCase, and much more minor choices which are all discussed in this chapter.

 ## Types

 There will be different types in DashScript.
 All typed will have a parent type called `DashObject`.